Wouldn’t it be nice to take massive action in 30 days and reap the rewards for years to come?

 Two common coverages that people overpay for:

-- Collision insurance on older cards
+- Collision insurance on older cars

 - Personal property insurance